textileio/community/docs/a-tour-of-textile.md

     }
     ```

 The only difference this time was that we didn't specify `--address`.
 Instead of getting sent directly to another peer, the invite was encrypted with the key shown in the output and persisted to IPFS.
 Now, you're free to send it around however you choose.
-In order to accept, the recipient will have to specify the `id` and `key`.
+In order to accept, the recipient has to specify the `id` and `key`:

 ```tab="cmd"
 textile invites accept "QmYzhyFhRGX3GBgsLMKoGrQqMWwPFKyPtsGmGbvma63zCf" --key="cCBPKRN6723KkroCfMsLVHj3cbVkwpg47s5wdjyEPxXz6rRoo6mjBZqiizd"